OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 #### Dynamic Binary Instrumentation

 Another useful method for dealing with native binaries is dynamic binary instrumentations (DBI).
 Instrumentation frameworks such as Valgrind and PIN support fine-grained instruction-level tracing of single processes.
 This is achieved by inserting dynamically generated code at runtime.
 Valgrind compiles fine on Android, and pre-built binaries are available for download.

-The [Valgrind README](http://valgrind.org/docs/manual/dist.readme-android.html) contains specific compilation instructions for Android.
+The Valgrind README contains specific compilation instructions for Android - http://valgrind.org/docs/manual/dist.readme-android.html

 #### Emulation-based Dynamic Analysis